Skip to content

 • Before and After Photos

-The ERI’s Native American Forest and Rangeland Management Program, directed by Jonathan Martin, facilitates collaboration between tribal resource management programs with federal and state agencies to implement restorative management of tribal forests and rangelands.
+The ERI’s Tribal Forest Restoration Program, directed by Jonathan Martin, facilitates collaboration between tribal resource management programs with federal and state agencies to implement restorative management of tribal forests and rangelands.
 The program mobilizes the unique knowledge and expertise of ERI’s staff to provide science transfer and outreach on tribal lands while affirming traditional knowledge, culture, and practices.

 Sound management of forest and rangeland ecosystems is essential to tribes and individual tribal members who rely on natural resources for economic, social, and political well-being.
 Many tribes and pueblos successfully manage their resources but struggle to address issues associated with adjacent federal, state, and private lands.
 Many sacred and traditional use sites are outside of tribal lands, and the management and use of these sites often conflicts with beliefs and practices of tribal members.
-The ERI’s Native American Forest and Rangeland Management Program:
+The ERI’s Tribal Forest Restoration Program:

 • Serves as the ERI’s primary agent for addressing resource management gaps that exists between tribal, federal, and state lands.